andreferibeiro/half-marathon-EDA/README.md

 # Half-Marathon Training Analysis
 * Create a tool that estimates half-marathon effort to help amateurs runners reach the goal to finish the race below 2 hours.
-* Search and aplly API connected to Strava using python.
+* Search and aplly API connected to Garmin Connect using python.
 * Examine the data for distribution, outliers and anomalies to direct the hypothesis formulation.
 * Provide tools for hypothesis generation by visualizing and understanding the data through graphical representation.
 * Build Machine-learning models.